karayabin/universe-snapshot/README.md

 Note that the **uni tool** also takes care of dependencies that planets might have (some planets use other planets) recursively.

-If you don't want to use the **uni tool**, you can always do the imports manually.
+If you don't want to use the **uni tool**, you can always do the imports manually, as described below.

 Structure
 --------------
-Since 2019, the modern way of using the universe is to create the following structure:
+Since 2019, the modern way of using the universe is to create the following structure in your app:

 ```txt